Q. Are there instances when OSI will call Varian to assist if needed? If so, please elaborate.

 Q. If STB’s come out from Varian on the linac/Software who is responsible for this?

 A. Varian is responsible for all updates to the systems.
 Mandatory safety updates (STB’s) will be supplied and installed free-of-charge by Varian.
 Other updates may require purchasing directly from Varian.
-Updates either correct a safely issue, fix bugs and/or introduced errors in the sw system.
+Updates either correct a safety issue, fix bugs and/or introduced errors in the software system.
 Upgrades usually add to existing, already purchased functionality and are discretionary.
 New sw versions add new functionality to increase use of the system.

 Optional STB’s will be performed by OSI as needed

 • Example: Modification to accommodate obsolete part replacement such as the Console power supply.

 Q. Who is responsible for maintaining current software versions on linac and tx console?

 A. Varian is responsible for any mandatory software updates to the linac console software.
 Currently Varian is updating console software to v9.5 if the present version is v7.0 or greater, this adds collision avoidance for OBI.

 Mandatory software updates to Aria, 4d and treatment planning computers are updates that Varian will perform.

 Outside of mandatory safety updates, Linac console computer updates only occur if the machine is being upgraded to MLC or OBI.
 4D Integrated Treatment Console software upgrades will need to be purchased from Varian.